 Enrique works on applying simulation methods and other mathematical tools to solve complex problems, such as sampling graphs with partial information or modeling emergency medical services systems.
 His interests include Monte Carlo Simulation, Applied Probability, and Financial Engineering.

 Elioth is a PhD Candidate in the IEOR Department at Columbia University.

 He is primarily interested in the interplay between simulation, machine learning and optimization from a probabilistic point of view.
 As well as their applications in healthcare to improve patients outcomes.

 Chia-Hao joined the IEOR department in 2020.
-Prior to that, he received his M.S. in ECE from the University of Texas at Austin.
-Before that, he completed his B.S. in EE, minoring in physics, from National Taiwan University, Taipei, Taiwan.
+Prior to that, he received his M.S. in ECE from the UT-Austin.
+Before that, he completed his B.S. in EE, minoring in physics, from National Taiwan University.

 Camilo is a Cheung-Kong innovation fellow and a PhD student in the IEOR department since the fall of 2016.
 Prior to joining Columbia, he attended Universidad de los Andes in Bogotá, Colombia, from which he holds a M.Sc. degree in Mathematics and B.Sc. degrees in both Mathematics and Economics.

 Camilo works with Prof. Dylan Possamaï on developing theoretical models at the intersection between behavioral economics and contract theory.
 In particular, his research focuses on stochastic time-inconsistent control, backward stochastic differential equations and stochastic analysis.

 Ayoub is a first year Ph.D student in the IEOR Department.
 He is mainly interested in optimization and algorithm design.
 Prior to joining Columbia, he graduated from Ecole Polytechnique (Paris) with an MS and BS in Applied Mathematics.